PSF Frequently Asked Questions

 What is the success rate for Physician Scientist Fellowship applicants?

-There is no way to definitively know how many proposals we will receive this year, and therefore what the success rate will be.
-However, based on data from previous Medical Research Program competitions, we estimate an award rate of 10 percent.
+There is no way to definitively know how many proposals we will receive this year and therefore what the success rate will be.
+However, based on data from previous Medical Research Program competitions, we estimate an award rate of approximately 15%.

 How many awards will be made?

-DDCF plans to award approximately four to eight grants in 2019.
+DDCF plans to award approximately 10 grants in 2021.

 I have a National Institutes of Health K series award.
 Can I still apply for the Physician Scientist Fellowship?